 The Clinton campaign and the DNC funded the project until October 2016 – right before the election.

-Trump has suggested that the dossier was funded by Russia, Democrats, the FBI or all of them.
+Trump has suggested that the dossier was funded by Russia, Democrats or the FBI.

 Simpson has done substantial investigative work on the case of Sergei Magnitsky, a Russian lawyer who was imprisoned after reporting a massive tax fraud scheme.
 Magnitsky died in prison, and the U.S. enacted the Magnitsky Act, which imposes sanctions on certain Russian officials.